Download Careers360 App

 What Is Acclimatization?

-Understanding the acclimatization pronunciation can help students communicate effectively about ecological adaptations when learning about biology.
-The change that takes place in physiological, anatomical, or morphological features in an organism due to changes in environmental pressure is known as Acclimatization.
+The change that takes place in physiological, anatomical, or morphological features in an organism due to changes in environmental pressure is known as acclimatization.
 In ecology, the acclimatization meaning encompasses the physiological and behavioural adjustments that organisms make in response to environmental stressors.
-Understanding what is acclimatization is essential for ecologists studying how different species cope with climate change and habitat alterations.
+Understanding acclimatization is essential for ecologists studying how different species cope with climate change and habitat alterations.

 • This process usually occurs in a short period (days to a week).

-• When this process is done in vitro that is in artificial conditions in a lab known as Acclimation.
+• When this process is done in vitro that is in artificial conditions in a lab, it is known as acclimation.

 NEET Highest Scoring Chapters & Topics